-Read the full text of our ordinance, which is the governing document that regulates solid waste in the Chittenden Solid Waste District.
+Read the full text of our Ordinance, which is the governing document that regulates solid waste in the Chittenden Solid Waste District.

-A new curbside compost pickup flyer is available and offers your customers information on how to correctly collect compostable food scraps and paper.
+A curbside compost pickup flyer is available and offers your customers information on how to correctly collect compostable food scraps and paper.
 It has been designed to enable you to stamp, sticker, etc. your company name on the back.

 Visit the Brochures, Stickers, and Resources page to:

 - Submit a request for resources by mail